hgeaydem/openshift-virt-labs/docs/workshop/content/storage-setup.md

 hostpathprovisioner.hostpathprovisioner.kubevirt.io/hostpath-provisioner created
 ~~~

+> **NOTE**: You may see the following warning when you run this command: *Warning: oc apply should be used on resource created by either oc create --save-config or oc apply*.
+You can disregard for now as the command has run successfully.

 When you've applied this config, an additional pod will be spawned on each of the worker nodes; this pod is responsible for managing the hostpath access on the respective host; note the shorter age (42s in the example below):